 |Gross Profit c/d

 |Gross Profit b/d

 Concept of Gross Profit and Net Profit

-Direct expenses mean all expenses directly connected with the manufacture, purchase of products and bringing them to the aim of sale.
+Direct expenses mean all expenses directly connected with the manufacture, purchase of products, and bringing them to the aim of sale.
 Direct expenses include carriage inwards, freight inwards, wages, factory lighting, coal, water and fuel, royalty on production, etc. In our example-1, besides purchases, four more items of expenses are listed.
-These are wages, salaries, rent of building and bad debts.
-Out of those items, wages is treated as an immediate expense while the opposite three are treated as indirect expenses.
+These are wages, salaries, rent of buildings, and bad debts.
+Out of those items, wages are treated as an immediate expense while the opposite three are treated as indirect expenses.

 Similarly, sales constitute the main item of revenue for the business.
 The excess of sales over purchases and direct expenses is called gross profit.
 If the amount of purchases including direct expenses is more than the sales revenue, the resultant figure is a gross loss.
-The computation of gross profit can be shown in the form of an equation as :
+The computation of gross profit can be shown in the form of an equation:

 Gross Profit = Sales – (Purchases + Direct Expenses)

 The gross profit or the gross loss is transferred to the profit and loss account.

 The indirect expenses are transferred to the debit side of the second part, viz. profit and loss account.
 All revenue/gains other than sales are transferred to the credit side of the profit and loss account.
 If the total of the credit side of the profit and loss account is more than the total of the debit side, the difference is the net profit for the period for which it is being prepared.
 On the other hand, if the total of the debit side is more than the total of the credit side, the difference is the net loss incurred by the business firm.
 In an equation form, it is shown as follows :